Cognigy/Documentation/Cognigy-docs-specs.md

 ## Background

-Readme.io is a documentation solution that makes it complicated to control the growing documentation of Cognigy and also wastes space on the webpage.
-It was does not have functionalities
+Readme.io is a documentation solution that makes it complicated to control the growing documentation of Cognigy will needs a different setup regarding localization and different products.
+Also, the template wastes space on the webpage.

  ## Goals / Acceptance criteria